 2015 Symposium: A review of the state of the social service sorkforce

-Held in June 2015, the 2nd Annual Symposium provided a forum for experts from around the world to discuss efforts to strengthen the social service workforce and advance systems and services for children and families.
-Presentations focused on ways in which planning, developing and supporting the social service workforce can lead to more effective services to children and families and stronger systems of care, as well as keynote remarks by UNICEF and USAID.
+The 2015 Symposium focused on ways in which planning, developing and supporting the social service workforce can lead to more effective services to children and families and stronger systems of care.
+View the event recording, presentations summary report and press release.

-The 1st Symposium was held in April 2014 as a means to contribute to the growing body of knowledge regarding the role of the social service workforce in promoting strong families and better futures for children.
-Expert presenters discussed current initiatives underway to strengthen the social service workforce and improve systems and services that keep families and children at the heart of the work and promote wellbeing, protection and healthy development.
+During the 2014 Symposium, expert presenters discussed current initiatives underway to strengthen the social service workforce and improve systems and services that keep families and children at the heart of the work and promote wellbeing, protection and healthy development.